dcelisgarza/DPhil_Thesis/src/corrections.md

 - [ ] Add a brief section on alternative approaches
   - [ ] e.g. dislocation density-based theories of Sandfeld and Hochrainer (near where you discuss level-set methods), and
   - [ ] where DD sits in the multiscale hierarchy in comparison with DFT, MD, kMC, large scale FEM as discussed in viva.
-- [ ] (Eshelby) inclusions can’t be mentioned without citing Eshelby!
+- [x] (Eshelby) inclusions can’t be mentioned without citing Eshelby!
 - [ ] Mention the anisotropic work of Fitzgerald and Aubry (I think MODEL is aniso too?) and where anisotropy is important (e.g. hot Fe)/can be neglected (e.g. W).
 - [ ] Nonlinearity of velocity response: work of Fitzgerald and Tarleton/Roberts.
 Did Bruce work on this too?
 - [x] Put the section on DDD.jl into its own chapter.
 - [ ] Clearly state where your work has advanced the field,
   - [x] e.g. in the EasyDD algorithm 1.1
   - [ ] show haiyang's loading and unloading simulation to show it.
+  - [x] Clarify the part in future where you mention the others' work.
 - [x] Spell check throughout and check references – some are repeated
   - [x] e.g. 92 and 156.
   - [x] It’s Frank-Read rather than Reed.